Major Themes

 _____ 6.
 I can understand what a speaker says, even if I am not focused on the speaker.

 _____ 7.
-I remember things easier by repeating them again and again.
+I remember things easier by repeating them over and over.

 _____ 8.
 When I am at a party, one of the things I love to do is talk in-depth about a subject that is important to me with a good conversationalist.

 _____ 9.
-I would rather receive information from the radio, rather than a newspaper.
+I would rather receive information from the radio, rather than read a newspaper.

 _____ 10.
-If I had to explain a new procedure or technique, I would prefer telling about it.
+If I had to explain a new procedure or technique, I would prefer talking about it.

 _____ 11.
-With free time I am most likely to listen to music.
+With my free time I am most likely to listen to music.

 _____ 12.
-If my boss has a message for me, I am most comfortable when she calls on the phone.
+If my boss has a message for me, I am most comfortable when he or she calls me on the phone.

 Total For Auditory _______ (note: the minimum is 12 and maximum is 60)